cityofaustin/Residential-Permitting/_project_steps/shed/apply.md

 Use a separate page for each of the following items:

-* Existing walls and features to be demolished,
+* existing walls and features to be demolished,
-* Existing walls and features that will remain,
+* existing walls and features that will remain,
-* Your proposed floor plan.
+* and your proposed floor plan.

 {% include diagram.html diagram="floor plan" %}

 ### 4. Elevation plan

-The elevation plan of your proposed addition or extension must be drawn to scale either by hand or by using a CAD program and can be prepared by you or a hired professional.
+Your shed's elevation plan must be drawn to scale either by hand or by using a CAD program and can be prepared by you or a hired professional.
 Again, use graph paper if you’re hand drawing the elevation plan.
 See [examples](/residential/resources/sample-plans).

 {% include diagram.html diagram="elevation" %}